tzcrowdis/RealTimeDialogue_prototype/README.md

 Script is designed to be placed on every text object so that all creative work can be done in the unity editor.

-##Future Directions:
+## Future Directions:
--consequence management system DONE?
+- consequence management system DONE?
--handle player spamming input
+- handle player spamming input
--better way to check current than in update?
+- better way to check current than in update?
--develop simple demo level
+- develop simple demo level

 Developed in Unity version 2021.3.1f1